 Barcelona-El Prat Airport had reached a critical point.
 Another integrator stated it clearly, “It was necessary to standardize communications and automation in order to create a control environment that was worthy of a large infrastructure like this.”

 Management searched the market for a solution.
 They wanted a control architecture that would provide:

-- Reliability, to support efficient and safe airport operations and avoid downtime in airport services
+- Reliability to support efficient and safe airport operations, as well as avoid downtime in airport services

 When considering their goals and plans for expansion, the choice for AENA was AVEVA software.
-It met management’s criteria, plus it offered the only non-proprietary solution, providing a better alternative to disparate systems and the high costs and operator challenges the airport had experienced in the past.
+It met management’s criteria, plus it offered the only non-proprietary solution, providing a better alternative to disparate systems and the high costs, as well as address operator challenges the airport had experienced in the past.

 Planning and Enforcing the Rules

 Advance planning of the control system design and the specific features of the AVEVA software came together to help AENA meet their objectives.

 The design stage began with the goal of making the change in technology, and also to take advantage of the AVEVA software’s strengths by developing a new engineering routine.
 Each new device would be integrated into the AVEVA System Platform based on a set of common rules, and each supplier who was awarded a contract would be required to conform to these rules.

 A data template was created for each element to be deployed in the terminal and each process that would connect to the airport’s SCADA system.
 AVEVA enabled these objects and templates to be easily replicated, and soon AENA had a library that helped them to connect all field devices in a standardised manner.